SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Introduction

 \section{Introduction}

 Radar-based tracking systems play a vital role in surveillance, autonomous navigation, and aerial asset monitoring.
 As these systems become increasingly integrated into civilian and defense infrastructure, they face rising threats from adversarial spoofing.
-Techniques such as drift, ghost, and mirror injection can distort detection streams, mislead assignment logic, and destabilize tracker performance—posing safety, security, and operational risks~\cite{Kerns2014,UAVSurvey2025}.
+Techniques such as drift, ghost and mirror injection can distort detection streams, mislead assignment logic, and destabilize tracker performance—posing safety, security, and operational risks~\cite{Kerns2014, UAVSurvey2025,le2025HDQNN}.
 In high-stakes environments like UAV coordination or border surveillance, even minor assignment errors can lead to mission failure or critical misinformation~\cite{Sathaye2022}.

 Despite growing awareness of spoofing risks, there is a lack of standardized, reproducible benchmarks that rigorously evaluate radar trackers under adversarial conditions.
 Most existing trackers are tested in clean environments with synthetic clutter or noise, but without deliberate, labeled spoof injections.
-Comparisons across architectures—such as classical probabilistic trackers like JPDA and graph-based neural trackers like GNN—remain fragmented and unreproducible due to inconsistent scenario setups, injection logic, and evaluation metrics.
+Comparisons across architectures—such as classical probabilistic trackers like Joint Probabilistic Data Association (JPDA) and graph-based trackers like modified Global Nearest Neighbor (GNN)—remain fragmented and unreproducible due to inconsistent scenario setups, injection logic, and evaluation metrics.

-While progress has been made in spoof detection for domains such as GNSS~\cite{Psiaki2016,Rados2024} and Wi-Fi~\cite{Chen2009}, radar tracking benchmarks remain modality-specific and lack unified testing protocols.
-Existing work rarely incorporates visual interpretability—such as cluster overlays, trajectory continuity plots, or spoof annotation tools—which are crucial for understanding failure modes and reasoning about adversarial robustness.
+While progress has been made in spoof detection for domains such as GNSS~\cite{Psiaki2016,Rados2024} and Wi-Fi~\cite{Chen2009}, radar-based tracking/RTLS benchmarks remain modality-specific and lack unified testing protocols.
+Existing work rarely incorporates visual interpretability (such as cluster overlays, trajectory continuity plots, or spoof annotation tools), which are crucial for understanding failure modes and reasoning about adversarial robustness.
 Moreover, most evaluations focus solely on tracker accuracy without considering reproducibility under randomized seeds, separation of clean and spoofed logs, or modularity for rapid scenario switching.